micajobe/teksum-insights/DEPLOYMENT_NOTES.md

 - Previously deployed to Vercel 3 days ago
 - GitHub authorization is set up for Vercel
 - All environment variables are properly stored locally and on Vercel
+- **Application is building successfully on Vercel**
+- **Fixed data structure to match ReportData type**
+- **Added sample JSON report file in docs directory**

 ## Deployment Plan

 1. **GitHub Backup**
-   - Commit current changes to GitHub as a backup
+   - ✅ Commit current changes to GitHub as a backup
-   - Ensure sensitive information is not included in commits
+   - ✅ Ensure sensitive information is not included in commits

 2. **Direct Vercel Deployment**
-   - Use Vercel CLI to deploy directly (without GitHub integration)
+   - ✅ Use Vercel CLI to deploy directly (without GitHub integration)
-   - Authorize through GitHub account
+   - ✅ Authorize through GitHub account
-   - Configure environment variables in Vercel dashboard
+   - ✅ Configure environment variables in Vercel dashboard

 3. **Post-Deployment Verification**
    - Verify application is running correctly